malcolmlett/malcolmlett.github.io/wiki/Filling-in-Gaps-of-Understanding-from-Concept-Memory.md

+---
+title: Filling in Gaps of Understanding from Concept Memory
+layout: wiki
+parent: Wiki
+---

 ## Problem
 How to solve "3 + ? = 8" without having previously been trained to cope with such expressions, and without knowing anything about what '?' might be?
 And how can it solve that without any help?